Money management is a tough subject for a lot of people.

 end of each month.
 However, there’s always a chance that something could happen in your world that you haven’t planned for.
 Over time, if you’re managing your money correctly, you’ll be able to put a small amount of your cash each month aside into an emergency savings fund that you can tap into when these problems arise.

-However, if you don’t have your fund yet, don’t just bury your head in the sand when things go wrong.
+However, if you don’t have your emergency savings fund yet, don’t just bury your head in the sand when things go wrong.
 Sometimes you’ll need to borrow money and use other cash to fix issues, and that’s okay.
 It’s often better to deal with problems like a broken boiler or an issue with your roof immediately, as the problem can become much more expensive later on.

 Find What Works for You